Hamiltonian formalism for nonlinear Schr\"{o}dinger equations

 \section{Introduction}

-For a regular Lagrangian, the Hamiltonian can be constructed through a straightforward Legendre transformation.
-However, in the case of the degenerate Lagrangians, for which the field variables are not independent and are connected to each other through some constraints, a new procedure is needed to construct a Hamiltonian which produces consistent equations of motion~\cite{Sundermeyer1982}.
-In the late 40's and early 50's Bergmann~\cite{Bergmann1949_1, Bergman1949_2, Bergmann1950} and Dirac~\cite{Dirac1950, Dirac1951_1, Dirac1951_2} independently developed a Hamilton formalism for these degenerate Lagrangians, which are equivalently called singular Lagrangian systems or constrained Hamilton systems.
+The Hamiltonian can be constructed through a straightforward Legendre transformation for a regular Lagrangian.
+However, in the case of the degenerate Lagrangians, for which the field variables are not independent and are connected to each other through some constraints, a new procedure is needed to construct a Hamiltonian, which produces consistent equations of motion~\cite{Sundermeyer1982}.
+In the late '40s and early 50's Bergmann~\cite{Bergmann1949_1, Bergman1949_2, Bergmann1950} and Dirac~\cite{Dirac1950, Dirac1951_1, Dirac1951_2} independently developed a Hamiltonian formalism for these degenerate Lagrangians, which are equivalently called singular Lagrangian systems or constrained Hamilton systems.
 The algorithm initially introduces a set of constraints, usually called primary constraints, with corresponding Lagrange multipliers to be determined.
 However, the dynamics of these constraints may also introduce the so-called secondary constraints.
 Such construction is important for the quantization of gauge theories in the functional integral formalism, furthermore, the constraint analysis can be used to handle higher derivative Lagrangian theories \cite{gitman2012quantization}.

 Here, we study the Hamiltonian formalism of the nonlinear Schr\"{o}dinger equations (NLSEs).
 These equations have degenerate Lagrangians.
 Mathematically, a Lagrangian is called degenerate if the determinant of the Hessian matrix is zero~\cite{Sundermeyer1982}.
 Since there are constraints in the NLSEs caused by the singularity of the Hessian matrix, therefore, we use the Dirac-Bergmann algorithm (DBA) for constructing the consistent Hamiltonians.